catherinepollard/futurenhs-platform/infrastructure/README.md

    linkerd dashboard &
    ```

+1. install argo CD (insert instructions here with a script)

 1. To reduce infrastructure costs for the NHS, please destroy your environment when you no longer need it.

    ```bash